Samsung/Tizen.NET/_posts/2019-05-22-Bring-beautiful-Lottie-animation-to-your-Galaxy-Watch-apps.md

 toc_label: Lottie for Tizen .NET
 ---

-As everyone knows, [Lottie](https://github.com/airbnb/lottie) is a library for various platforms that parses [Adobe After Effects](http://www.adobe.com/products/aftereffects.html) animations exported as json with [Bodymovin](https://github.com/bodymovin/bodymovin) and renders them natively on mobile and on the web.
+[Lottie](https://github.com/airbnb/lottie) is a library for Android, iOS, Web, and Windows that parses [Adobe After Effects](http://www.adobe.com/products/aftereffects.html) animations exported as JSON with [Bodymovin](https://github.com/bodymovin/bodymovin) and renders them natively on mobile devices and on the web.
-Perhaps you can easily find out how to use Lottie on Android, iOS, Windows,web, even Xamarin apps.

 <img src="https://github.com/airbnb/lottie/raw/master/images/Introduction_00_sm.gif">
 <img src="https://github.com/airbnb/lottie/raw/master/images/Introduction_01_sm.gif">

-In this blog post, I'd like to introduce how to use the Lottie animation to create beautiful animations for your Galaxy Watch by using Tizen .NET.
+In this blog post, I'll introduce how to use Lottie animation with Tizen .NET to create beautiful animations for your Galaxy Watch apps.

 ## What is ElottieSharp

 [ElottieSharp](https://github.com/TizenAPI/ElottieSharp) is a library for Tizen .NET that parses and renders Lottie animation natively on Galaxy Watch.
-ElottiSharp is distributed via NuGet.
+ElottieSharp is distributed through NuGet.
 To use Lottie animation in your apps, simply add the [ElottieSharp package](https://www.nuget.org/packages/ElottieSharp) to your projects.

-> As the platform version of [Galaxy Watch](https://www.samsung.com/global/galaxy/galaxy-watch/) and [Gear S-series](https://www.samsung.com/global/galaxy/gear-s3/) has been upgraded to version 4.0.0.4, [ElottieSharp 0.9.0-preview](https://www.nuget.org/packages/ElottieSharp/0.9.0-preview) is now cow compatible with  [Galaxy Watch Active](https://www.samsung.com/global/galaxy/galaxy-watch-active/), [Galaxy Watch](https://www.samsung.com/global/galaxy/galaxy-watch/) and [Gear S-series](https://www.samsung.com/global/galaxy/gear-s3/).
-Other products, including previous Gear S-series and Samsung Smart TV,are not yet compatible.
+> Because the platform version of [Galaxy Watch](https://www.samsung.com/global/galaxy/galaxy-watch/) and [Gear S-series](https://www.samsung.com/global/galaxy/gear-s3/) has been upgraded to version 4.0.0.4, [ElottieSharp 0.9.0-preview](https://www.nuget.org/packages/ElottieSharp/0.9.0-preview) is now compatible with  [Galaxy Watch Active](https://www.samsung.com/global/galaxy/galaxy-watch-active/), [Galaxy Watch](https://www.samsung.com/global/galaxy/galaxy-watch/), and [Gear S-series](https://www.samsung.com/global/galaxy/gear-s3/).
+Other products, including previous Gear S series and Samsung Smart TV, are not yet compatible.

 <img src="https://user-images.githubusercontent.com/1029134/58157778-061c8280-7cb4-11e9-93ff-06a879949a06.gif">

-## Getting Started
+## Get Started
-Now it’s time to add the animations to Tizen .NET applications on your Galaxy Watch.
+Let's add animations to Tizen .NET applications on your Galaxy Watch.

-### Installing package
+### Install the ElottieSharp package
 #### nuget.exe
 ```
 nuget.exe install ElottieSharp -Version 0.9.0-preview